hangsu01/SARS-COV-2-Pangenome-Construction/README.md

 ## Procedure
 ### 1. Anchor Candidates selection.(AnchorCandidateSelection.py)
 The Initial anchor candidates set is population-specific.
-For SARS-Cov-2, we select every non-overlapping kmer in the reference assembly as the inital anchor candidates set.
+For SARS-Cov-2, currently we select every non-overlapping kmer in the reference assembly as the inital anchor candidates set.
+Other options of selecting the initial candidates set so as to reduce the reference bias as much as possible include:
+1) Go through every genome and collect all possible kmers from each linear genome, then select the common set of the kmer for mapping.
+2) Construct multi-string Burrows–Wheeler transform (msbwt) for every sample reads and find out the common set of kmer from sample msbwt.

-Each kmer is of a unique name embedded by their linear coordinates of the reference genome.
+Each kmer is of a unique name embedded by their relative orders, e.g. the linear coordinates of the reference genome.

 ### 2. Genome Registration by anchor candidates (genome_registration_2020.py)
 We map the anchor candidates back to each individual linear genome.